 In real life, we’re often simultaneously learning how to do career exploration and job preparation.
 However, it is important to keep these two types of activities separate in your mind.
 The reason: it’s common for family members and mentors to skip the career exploration part of career success and focus mostly on the job preparation part.
 But this does a disservice to those young adults they are trying to help because, as I explain on the Reasons to Be Systematic page, systematic career exploration can help maximize future job satisfaction.

 Fourth, the SCEA can help people at different parts of their career exploration journey (e.g., completely undecided, have a few occupations in mind, have an undergraduate major they like but uncertain about the rest).
-However, for the purposes of this website, I will tailor the structure and description of the SCEA to those who are open to broadly exploring various occupations and education/training options and thus would benefit from completing all four Steps in order.
+However, for the purposes of this website, I have customized the structure and description of the SCEA to best fit those who are open to broadly exploring various occupations and education/training options and thus would benefit from completing all four Steps in order.
 For this reason, the SCEA is most applicable to young adults in high school or college.
 Therefore, if you do not fall into this group of people, I want you to know in advance that the SCEA may not be the best fit for what you’re wanting in a career exploration resource.

 Fifth, the SCEA is designed to help people work backwards, first identifying the right occupation and then the right education/training that will help the person become qualified to obtain a job in that occupation.
-It can be tempting to work forwards because it is less stressful: all you have to do is figure out the next step and then you can avoid having to think about later steps for a while.
-However, this approach puts you at risk for making short-term decisions that may make it more difficult to efficiently pursue the occupation that is right for you.
 A helpful metaphor: when we want to go on a vacation, we usually want to figure out our destination before we start to plan what roads to start driving.
 If we didn’t, we might start driving in the opposite direction of where we actually want to end up.
 Thus, I recommend figuring out occupations then education/training, rather than education/training then occupations.
 However, real life sometimes demands that we take one step at a time, so I definitely understand and apologize if this working-backwards approach does fit your life circumstances.